-Sumba Island is one of a chain of islands in the Lesser Sundas, a dry region of Eastern Indonesia nestled in the Wallacea bioregion where Australian and Asian fauna overlap.
-The condition of Sumba’s forest has degraded alarmingly from coverage of about 50 percent of the island in 1927 to less than seven percent by 2002.
-Today, the remaining forest consists of only five fragments that are greater than 6,178 acres each, and all of which are located in Manupeu Tanadaru National Park.
+Sumba Island is one of a chain of islands in the Lesser Sundas, a dry region of Eastern Indonesia.
+The island’s forests have degraded alarmingly in the last century.
+In 1927, forest covered half of the island, but by 2002 only seven percent was forested.
+Today, only five fragments of forest are greater than 6,178 acres each, and all of them are located in Manupeu Tanadaru National Park.
 This forest contains thick stands of rare sandalwood.
-It is the last remaining habitat for a number of different endemic frog, butterfly, and reptile species and is home to eight endemic bird species.
+The island lies in the Wallacea bioregion where Australian and Asian fauna overlap, and is home to eight endemic bird species.
+It is the last remaining habitat for a number of endemic frog, butterfly, and reptile species.